Multimodal LLM With Hierarchical Mixture-of-Experts for VQA on 3D Brain MRI: Introduction

-To address limited image-text paired supervision, we pair \ours with a synthetic VQA protocol that derives medically relevant VQA from segmentation annotations, and we obtain clinician validation of both the generated data and model responses.
-In contrast to prior works, we fine-tune our model using next-token prediction directly on the VQA dataset without pretraining on a paired imaging-report dataset.
-We also train a multi-task head end-to-end with the multimodal LLM for improved task proficiency and more reliable evaluation.
+To address limited paired image–text supervision in neuroimaging, we pair \ours with a synthetic VQA protocol that derives clinically grounded question–answer pairs from expert segmentation annotations, developed in collaboration with radiologists to ensure clinical relevance.
+In contrast to prior work, we fine-tune directly on the resulting VQA supervision via next-token prediction without pretraining on paired image–report data, and we train an end-to-end multi-task head to improve task proficiency and support reliable evaluation.
 In summary, our research makes these key contributions:

-\begin{enumerate} \item In collaboration with medical experts, we introduce a synthetic VQA protocol that produces the first clinically validated VQA dataset for 3D brain mpMRI. \item We design \ours, a multimodal LLM that uses a prompt-conditioned hierarchical MoE to effectively leverage the interdependence between 3D modalities in mpMRI. \item Strong empirical results that support our methodology as a foundation for future research with multimodal LLMs in brain mpMRI. \end{enumerate}
+\begin{enumerate} \item In collaboration with radiologists, we introduce a synthetic VQA protocol that produces the first VQA dataset for 3D brain mpMRI. \item We design \ours, a multimodal LLM with prompt-conditioned hierarchical MoE routing that leverages interdependencies among 3D mpMRI modalities. \item We provide empirical evidence of clinical utility through expert-supported validation and clinically relevant downstream evaluation. \end{enumerate}

 \begingroup \endgroup